');

 About Clinton, WA

-Clinton is a small community in Washington with a population of 1,367 residents.
-The median household income is $72,135 per year, which is above the national average.
-The median age in Clinton is 46.1 years.
+Clinton is a small town located in Washington with a population of 1,367 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $72,135 per year, which is 4% below the national median of $75,149.
+The median age of 46.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Clinton, WA